 - Understand concepts and debates in behavioral public administration and related disciplines such as political psychology and behavioral economics.

-- Critically reflect on the effectiveness, appropriateness, and ethics of changing the behavior of citizens.
+- Critically reflect on the effectiveness, appropriateness, and ethics of changing the behavior of public sector workers and citizens.

-- Use behavioral public administration and more generally behavioral science in their PhD project.
+- Use theories and methods of behavioral public administration in your PhD project.

 The preparation consists of a short paper where you reflect on how to use behavioral public administration in your PhD research.
 You will present this paper during the course.
-Furthermore, you will also be asked to present a topic in the course, such as nudging, performance, or resistance to change.
-To have a lively conversation and maximize learning, we also ask you to read the required reading material and be present during all three days.
+To have a lively conversation and maximize learning, we ask you to read the required reading material and be present during all three days.

-Literature includes (provisional reading list, full list will be circulated 4 weeks before the start of the course):
+Literature includes (provisional reading list, the final list will be circulated four weeks before the start of the course):

 - Grimmelikhuijsen, Stephan, Jilke, Sebastian, Olsen, Asmus and Lars Tummers.
 (2017).
 Behavioral Public Administration: Combining Insights from Public Administration and Psychology.
 Public Administration Review, 77(1): 45-56.

-You will pass this course if – within the stated deadlines – you submit a short paper (1,000 words) where you reflect on how to use behavioral public administration in your PhD research, present about this paper during the course, present a topic in the course, such as nudging, performance, or resistance to change.
-You can also read the required reading material and present during all three days.
-We are looking forward to a lively course.
+You will pass this course if – within the stated deadlines – you submit a short paper (1,000 words) where you reflect on how to use behavioral public administration in your PhD research, present this paper during the course, and are present and actively participate during the three days.
+We are looking forward to a learn together.